Beach wheelchairs

 Salisbury Beach State Reservation, BeachSalisbury91*Talk to park staff at the contact station or lifeguards at the beach.

 Sandy Point State Reservation, BeachIpswich10Beach is unguarded.
-Talk to park staff.
+Talk to park staff or contact Salisbury Beach State Reservation.

-Walden Pond State Reservation, BeachConcord20Beach is unguarded.
-Talk to park staff at the visitor center.
+Walden Pond State Reservation, BeachConcord22Pathway to beach is steep.
+Talk to lifeguards at the beach or to park staff at the Visitor Center.

 South region beach wheelchair locations